128technology/docs/docs/config_wan_assurance.md

     For additional information about creating an Organization, please refer to the Mist [Organization Config documentation](https://www.mist.com/documentation/category/organization-config/).

-3. Create one Site for each physical location for on-boarding 128T SSRs.
+3. Create one Site for each physical location for onboarding 128T SSRs.

     Create a unique site for each physical (or logical) location in the network.
 For example, the spoke and hub should be onboarded to different sites.
-Other devices from the Juniper stack such as MIST APs, Switches, SRX, etc., should be onboarded and assigned to the same site as the SSR when possible.
+Other devices from the Juniper stack such as Mist APs, Switches, SRX, etc., should be onboarded and assigned to the same site as the SSR when possible.
 This provides a clean topology view of all devices running within a site.

 - From the Mist menu on the left, select **Organization** and select **Site Configuration** from the menu.